-Afectair is initially a series of disposable novel patient interface adapters and related componentry that introduce aerosolized medications directly to the patient interface and minimizes the number of connections in the regulatory circuit without compromising ventilatory support.
+Afectair is a series of disposable ventilator circuit / patient interface connectors and related componentry that introduces inhaled therapies directly to the patient interface and minimizes the number of connections in the regulatory circuit without compromising ventilatory support.
 Afectair has the following characteristics:

-- The initial product will be designed for use with jet nebulizer aerosol generators, - A subsequent product, AfectairTM Duo, will be designed for use with vibrating mesh nebulizers (VMN), metered dose inhalers (MDI) and other aerosol generator technologies, including our capillary aerosol generator, and - Each product will be available in two sizes, one for infants and another one for pediatric and adult patients.
+- The initial product will be designed for use with jet nebulizers, - A subsequent product, AfectairTM Duo, will be designed for use with vibrating mesh nebulizers (VMN), metered dose inhalers (MDI) and potentially other aerosol generator technologies, including our CAG, and - Each product will be available in two sizes, one for infants and one for pediatric and adult patients.